-- The Portfolio continued to perform well: - Aggregate Portfolio value increased by 13.1% to €730.2 million (31 December 2018: €645.7 million). - o Like-for-like Portfolio value, adjusted for acquisitions and disposals, increased by 7.1%. - Robust like-for-like rental income growth per sqm of 5.6% during the year. - New leases signed at an average 36.4% premium to passing rents. - Underlying EPRA vacancy remains low at 2.8% (31 December 2018: 2.8%). - Contracts to acquire 286 units notarised during 2019, representing an aggregate purchase price of €49 million and an average cost per sqm of €2,706. - This includes an apartment complex in Brandenburg, an area within Greater Berlin that is unaffected by the Mietendeckel rent controls. - Completion in September 2019 of new €190 million term loan on improved interest rate terms provides additional liquidity.
-A further €50 million acquisition facility is available.
+- The Portfolio continued to perform well: - Aggregate Portfolio value increased by 13.1% to €730.2 million.
+(31 December 2018: €645.7 million). - Like-for-like Portfolio value, adjusted for acquisitions and disposals, increased by 7.1%. - Robust like-for-like rental income growth per sgm of 5.6% during the year. - New leases signed at an average 36.4% premium to passing rents. - Underlying EPRA vacancy remains low at 2.8% (31 December 2018: 2.8%). - Contracts to acquire 286 units notarised during 2019, representing an aggregate purchase price of €49 million and an average cost per sqm of €2,706. - This includes an apartment complex in Brandenburg, an area within Greater Berlin that is unaffected by the Mietendeckel rent controls. - Completion in September 2019 of new €190 million term loan on improved interest rate terms provides additional liquidity.
+A further €50 million acquisition facility is available. - Potential scenarios associated with COVID-19 and the Mietendeckel have been rigorously stress tested. - Unchanged dividend of 5.15 cents (€) and 4.40 pence (£). - Share buy-backs at an average 22% discount to year-end 2019 EPRA Net Asset Value.
+As at 31 March 2020, 3.5% of the issued share capital had been repurchased.
+Buy-back programme suspended pending more clarity on the effects of COVID-19.